 There are few conditions so sobering as cancer and with that few conditions so difficult to treat.
-Previously cancer treatment centered on one approach or the other: traditional or non-traditional; however, recent research shows that a combined or holistic approach that draws from both conventional medicine and naturalistic medicine is the most effective combination.
+Previously cancer treatment centered on one approach or the other: traditional or non-traditional such as using only natural remedies for cancer..
+However, recent research shows that a combined or holistic approach that draws from both conventional medicine and naturalistic medicine, is the most effective combination.

-A number of holistic remedies, such as acupuncture, dietary changes, and aromatherapy and essential oils, have been identified by our readers as effective supports to common cancer treatment.
+A number of natural cures, such as acupuncture, dietary changes, and aromatherapy and essential oils, have been identified by our readers as effective supports to common cancer treatment.

 How Do Natural Remedies and Traditional Treatments Work Together?